Mocanu-Isabela/PetShelter/README.md

 - **User mode**: the user can choose one or more dogs to adopt and see the adoption list as a CSV or HTML file.

-The GUI was made with QT, so you have to install Qt to be able to run this application.
+The GUI was made with Qt, so you have to install Qt to be able to run this application.